bob's your uncle

 4) Pay to amplify what already works

-Creators don’t replace media.
+Creators do not replace media.
 They improve it.

 5) Standardize briefs that still leave room to play

-A great creator brief is a tight box with oxygen in it:
+A great creator brief is a tight box with oxygen in it.

-• single behavioural goal
+• A single behavioural goal

-• single key proof
+• A single key proof

-• one required shot
+• One required shot

-• clear do/don’t
+• Clear do/don’t guidance

 6) Report like a business